 Biodegradable, Oxo-biodegradable, Bioplastics, Bio- based plastic, Biopolymer, Natural, Organic, Compostable

-These are a few terminologies which are often used by brands to market their products.
+These are a few eco-friendly terminologies which are often used by brands to market their sanitary napkins and diapers.
 It affects the purchasing decisions of the consumers who are basically looking for products which will be good for the environment and affects their purchase decision.
-We will go through the definition of each of these terms and try to make sense of their environmental impact.
+We will go through a simple explanation for each of these terms and try to make sense of their environmental impact.

 Bioplastics, Bio-based plastic, Biopolymer

 These terms refer to the origin of the product rather than what is going to happen when the product is disposed.

 • The term bioplastics is used to describe biomass or renewable resource-derived and also fossil fuel-derived plastics, which are biodegradable.